amrit-pratya/FUTURE_ML_02/README.md

-Here is a small and concise README for your Task 2 GitHub repository:

 Churn Prediction System (FUTURE_ML_02)
 This project implemented a Machine Learning model to predict customer attrition using the Telco Customer Churn dataset.
 The goal was to identify high-risk customers for targeted retention efforts.